Clark State Scholars

 Be willing to adhere to all Clark State Scholars policies and procedures

-All mentors are expected to meet the eligibility criteria; any exceptions must be approved by the Vice President of Advancement and the Chair of the Scholarship Committee.
+All mentors are expected to meet the eligibility criteria; any exceptions must be approved by the Vice President of Advancement, the Scholars Program Director, and the Chair of the Clark State Foundation Scholarship Committee.
 Documentation of the screening process must be maintained for each mentor and placed in confidential files.

 -